-Joseph Guagliardo Honored With 2020 Commissioned Minister Behnken Medallion
+Joseph Guagliardo Honored With 2020 Commissioned Minister Behnken Medallion doer.
+He likes to get things done.

 Joseph A. Guagliardo - better known in Youth Ministry circles across the country as, Joe G. or "Superman Joe G", was born and baptized in Chicago, Illinois, in June, 1951.
 He graduated from Wheeling High School in 1969.
 While in college, Joe met Kathy, now, his wife of nearly forty-six years.